SosisochkaSGorchicey/Barbecue-Calculator/README.md

 # Barbecue Calculatot
-## This is an android mobile app that was made for training purposes called "Barbecue Calculatot".
+## This is an android mobile app called "Barbecue Calculator" that was made for training purposes.